 Outside of this literature, we note that a couple of prior papers have considered the problem of designing a product to maximize the share-of-choice under a mixture of logit models.
-The first is the paper of \cite{udell2013maximizing} considers the sum of sigmoids optimization problem, which is an optimization problem where the objective function is a sum of sigmoid (S-shaped) functions; the logistic response function $f(u) = e^u / (1+e^u)$ is a specific type of sigmoid function.
+The first is the paper of \cite{udell2013maximizing} that considers the sum of sigmoids optimization problem, which is an optimization problem where the objective function is a sum of sigmoid (S-shaped) functions; the logistic response function $f(u) = e^u / (1+e^u)$ is a specific type of sigmoid function.
 The paper of \cite{udell2013maximizing} develops a general purpose branch-and-bound algorithm for solving this problem when the decision variables are continuous.
-Our paper differs from that of \cite{udell2013maximizing} in that our paper is focused specifically on an objective that corresponds to a sum of logistic response functions, and the main decision variables of our formulation are binary variables, indicating the presence or absence of certain attributes.
-In addition, our formulation is an exact reformulation of the problem into a mixed-integer convex problem, which can then be solved directly using a commercial mixed-integer conic solver (such as Mosek) or can be solved with a cutting plane approach implemented with an ordinary mixed-integer linear programming solver (such as Gurobi).
+Our paper differs in that we focus specifically on an objective that corresponds to a sum of logistic response functions, and the main decision variables in our formulation are binary variables, indicating the presence or absence of certain attributes.
+In addition, our formulation is an exact reformulation of the problem into a mixed-integer convex problem, which can then be solved directly using a commercial mixed-integer conic solver (such as Mosek).
 In contrast, the approach of \cite{udell2013maximizing} requires one to solve the problem using a custom branch-and-bound algorithm.

 The second is the paper of \cite{huchette2017nonconvex}, which develops a mixed-integer linear programming formulation for general nonconvex piecewise linear functions.
 As an example of the application of the framework, the paper applies the framework to the problem of deciding on continuous product attributes to maximize a logit-based share-of-choice objective, which involves approximating the logistic response function $f(u) = e^u / (1+e^u)$ using a piecewise linear function.
 As with our discussion of \cite{udell2013maximizing}, our formulation differs in that it is exact, and that the attributes are discrete rather than continuous.